samfitgen/trgen/docs/Road-Climbing_Road_Race-Low_Volume.md

 * **Name**: Basin -5
 * **Duration**: 30 minutes
-* **TSS**: 45.0
+* **TSS**: 42.0
-* **NP**: 190
+* **NP**: 184
-* **IF**: 95%
+* **IF**: 92%

 **Description**:

-> Basin -5 is the time-crunched version of Basin consisting of just 3x5-minute
+> Basin -5 is the time-crunched version of Basin consisting of just 3x4-minute
-> (ish) sets of out-of-the-saddle ramps into briefly sustained segments, all
+> sets of out-of-the-saddle ramps into briefly sustained segments, all ending in
-> ending in an anaerobic surge out of the saddle.
+> an all-out surge out of the saddle.
 >
+> The format consists of a set of short plateaus and steady rises in power
-> The format is 45 seconds at 85% FTP plus a 45-second ramp to 95% FTP.
-Then, 1
+> beginning at 85% FTP and ascending all the way to 150% FTP.
-> minute at 95% FTP is followed by a 30-second ramp to 105% FTP where you'll
-> stay for 45 seconds before surging to 130% FTP over the next 30 seconds.
 >
-> The final kick includes 30 seconds at 130% FTP and a 30-second ramp to 150%
-> FTP.
->
-> The recovery valleys between intervals are 2.5 minutes long.
+> Each recovery valley between intervals is 4 minutes long.

 ### Wednesday